 Pain doesn't always develop immediately following an injury because the body is good at adapting to strains and stress.
 However, the injured area will cause strain to build up over time and eventually symptoms will develop.
-That is why injuries from the past can still cause current pain.
+This is why injuries from the past can still cause current pain.
 Symptoms can include muscle ache, shooting or stabbing pain, pain that radiates down leg or arm, limited flexibility.

 Osteopathic Manipulative Treatment (OMT) focuses on correcting mechanical dysfunction.
 Structural integrity allows these complex joints to function as they were designed, reducing irritation, inflammation and pain.
 Healthy function improves blood flow to nourish tissue and further reduce inflammation.
 Strain on surrounding body tissue caused by compensation is reduced preventing further complications.
 OMT addresses the root biomechanical causes of injuries and conditions to alleviate pain and restore optimal function of the body.

 Manipulation is the cornerstone of Osteopathic Medicine, treating the patient as a whole rather than treating a series of symptoms.
 OMT effectively treats muscle pain, joint injuries, and fascia dysfunction to maintain the structural integrity of the body.
 Healthy function of the musculoskeletal system helps to ensure normal nerve function and free circulation of fluids that furnish the nutrients the body needs.

 Osteopathic Manipulative Therapy (OMT) helps to: